 Ms. Bulger began working at Oakcrest in 2006.
 Her responsibilities include developing and managing the schedule, maintaining academic records, and providing official transcripts for our students.
 She has been coaching lacrosse at Oakcrest since the program was started.
 Ms. Bulger holds a Juris Doctor from Georgetown University and a Bachelor of Arts in Business Management from Franklin & Marshall College.

-Mrs. Buono has a Masters in Business Administration from George Washington University and a Bachelor of Science cum laude in Business Administration from Georgetown University.
-Prior to joining the Oakcrest staff, she served as President of the Board of Directors, working on strategic planning and the permanent campus project.
-She has developed and implemented leadership programs for young women for over 14 years and has experience helping area Diocesan schools build enrollment.
-She and her husband, Frank, have six children, including Sophia '14 and Elena '21.
+Mrs. Buono (Sophia (Buono '14) Martinson and Elena '21) has a Masters in Business Administration from George Washington University and a Bachelor of Science cum laude in Business Administration from Georgetown University.
+She has served Oakcrest as Director of Operations and as President of the Board of Directors, working on strategic planning and the permanent campus project.
+She has developed and implemented leadership programs for young women for over 20 years and has experience helping area Diocesan schools build enrollment.
+She and her husband, Frank, have six children.

 Chief Financial Officer

 As CFO, Mr. Buonocore is responsible for overseeing all financial, human resource, facility, technology, risk management, transportation, construction, safety and other administrative operations for Oakcrest.
 He brings more than 25 years of experience to the school, with an expertise in managing both financial and operational activities for non-profit organizations.
 Mr. Buonocore previously served as the Director of Administration for two large private schools located in Northern Virginia.
 He holds a Bachelor of Science in Accounting and is a Certified Public Accountant and Chartered Global Management Accountant.
 He enjoys spending time with his family, coaching his sons' baseball teams, and singing in the halls of our beautiful new school.